 Have you ever booked a last minute trip to a place that was several time zones away, where people don’t speak English, don’t use the same currency – and if you’re truly honest with yourself about the whole thing, you can’t afford it?

 Have you ever spent a ridiculous amount of money just to get away from your life and all the things that go with it?

-I’ve tried breathing, exercising, talking to friends, making gratitude lists, and it all works for a little while, but not long.
+I’ve tried breathing, exercising, talking to friends, making gratitude lists – it all works for a little while, but not long.

 “Must it be out of the country?”
 I ask myself.
 It would be easier to stay in the U.S. I wouldn’t have to change currency, deal with the long flights, the plane changes, the jet lag from crossing several times zones.
 I wouldn’t have to worry about roaming charges or keeping up with my passport, and I could speak English.
-But of course, my thoughts generally go to Italy.
+But of course, no, nothing but Italy will do.

-But I can justify all of those inconveniences.
-In my mind, speaking a little Italian is a pleasure, and the worst thing about the euro is my dollars are worth less.
+I can justify all of those inconveniences.
+In my mind speaking a little Italian is a pleasure; the worst thing about the euro is my dollars are worth less.
 I can call my cell phone provider and have roaming temporarily disconnected.

 The parts of myself that stress me out begin to recede.
-Along the way I find the better parts, the Penny who is fun, and funny, and spontaneous, and curious, and who knows, it is insane to resist what is.
-And sometimes all it takes is a complete stranger who smiles and says, “Ciao Bella,” – or a cappuccino.
+Along the way I find the better parts, the Penny who is fun and funny, and spontaneous, and curious, and who knows it is insane to resist what is.
+Sometimes all it takes is a complete stranger who smiles and says, “Ciao Bella,” – or a cappuccino.

 All material copyright Penny Sadler 2013.
 All rights reserved.